Generalized three body problem and the instability of the core-halo objects in binary systems: Derivation and numerical verification of the instability criteria

-System \eqref{rpc3bsys} is relevant only to stable situations, and is a good tool to derive the instability criteria \eqref{crit}.
+System \eqref{rpc3bsys} is a good tool to derive the instability criteria \eqref{crit}.
 For unstable cases point mass is likely to abandon central region.
-Actual density distribution $\rho(r)$ (location of ,,surface radus'' defined as $\rho(R)=0$ in particular) is essential.
-We have to replace harmonic oscillator (,,spring'') force with more realistic one.
-Introducing function $f$:
+Whole density distribution $\rho(r)$, not just $\rho(0)$, becomes important.
+Location of ''surface radius'' defined as $\rho(R)=0$ determine cases of ''core ejection''.
+Non-constant density cause harmonic oscillator force change into more realistic, but also more complicated one.
+Introducing mass coordinate $m(r)$:

-the system of equations of motion is similar to \eqref{rpc3bsys}, but now:
+the system of equations of motion becomes similar to \eqref{rpc3bsys}, but now $k=k(x,y)$:

+System \eqref{rpc3bsys} with non-constant $k(x,y)$ given by \eqref{variable_rho} is much more general, and cover astrophysically interesting cases with non-constant density.